JAMES N. FALK

 Jim was appointed Honorary Consul of Morocco for Texas on April 4, 2013.
 He has led World Affairs Council trips to Tunisia, Morocco and Europe.
 He is a national board member of the World Affairs Councils of America and is currently on the board of the North Texas Commission and the Asia Society of Texas.
 Jim is also adjunct professor of international relations at the University of North Texas.

 Jim is the moderator of the Council’s webcast “Global I.Q.
 Minute with Jim Falk.”
 His commentaries have appeared on the editorial page of The Dallas Morning News and the Fort Worth Star-Telegram, and on KERA 90.1 FM.
 Jim and his wife Terrell have two adult children and two grandchildren.

 Executive Vice President, Chief of Protocol

-Beth Huddleston is the executive vice president of the World Affairs Council of Dallasd/Fort Worth.
-She serves as chief of protocol for the city of Dallas through a partnership program between the City and the Council.
+Beth Huddleston is the executive vice president of the World Affairs Council of Dallas/Fort Worth.
+She serves as chief of protocol for the City of Dallas through a partnership program between the City and the Council.
 She supervises the Council’s International Visitors Program, the International Education Initiative and Dallas Sister Cities.